ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 sprawling, dungeon-like maps.
 The goal isn't just to create a good generation algorithm, but primarily to make the plugin easy to use so that those unfamiliar with coding something like it would still have the ability to create the game they want.
-In addition, the plugin itself is robust with many options for the user to select from to specify parts of the generation process.
+In addition, the plugin itself is fairly robust with options for the user to select from to specify parts of the generation process.
 Overall, it's a practical, low effort way for amateur game developers to more easily create games in the Roguelike genre.